Poplar and Stepney Rifles: Hundred Days Offensive

 After a period of rest, 47th (2nd L) Division was preparing for a move to the Italian Front when it was instead ordered to take part in the final operations on the Western Front.
-On 1 October elements of the division hurried forward to keep in touch with the retreating Germans until on 4 October it reached a firm German defence line on the Armentières–Wavrin railway embankment covering the approaches to Lille.
+On 1 October, elements of the division hurried forward to keep in touch with the retreating Germans until, on 4 October, it reached a firm German defence line on the Armentières–Wavrin railway embankment covering the approaches to Lille.
 The advance was resumed on 16 October, and on 28 October the division accompanied Third Army's commander, Sir William Birdwood on his ceremonial entry into Lille.
 140th Brigade resumed its place in the line on 31 October and took up positions along the River Schelde.
-One night a party of Germans attacked a post held by 1/17th Londons, but the following night they were driven out of the house they occupied.
+One night, a party of Germans attacked a post held by 1/17th Londons, but the following night they were driven out of the house they occupied.
 1/17th Londons suffered the division's last casualties on 8 November.
 Hearing that Tournai on the other side of the river was unoccupied, the Divisional Engineers threw footbridges across on 9 November; 1/17th made its way across them and after wading though marshes set up a bridgehead.
 The Armistice with Germany on 11 November found the battalion helping to administer the liberated city.

-Over the following days the division was engaged in repairing the Tournai–Ath railway, then marched back to the Cysoing area.
-At the end of the November it moved back to winter quarters at Béthune to await demobilisation.
+Over the following days, the division was engaged in repairing the Tournai–Ath railway, then marched back to the Cysoing area.
+At the end of November, it moved back to winter quarters at Béthune to await demobilisation.
 The first parties left for home at the beginning of January 1919 and by 28 March all the units had been reduced to cadre strength.
 The cadres began moving back to the UK in May to be demobilised, the infantry cadres going to Felixstowe, where the 1/17th Londons completed its demobilisation on 30 June 1919.